grafana/agent/docs/windows.md

 ## Logs

-Logs are currently not stored anywhere for the services bersion of Agent, in the future logs will be available via Event Viewer.
+Logs are currently not stored anywhere for the services version of Agent, in the future logs will be available via Event Viewer.